jharmer95/rpc.hpp/README.md

 ## Known Limitations

+- Pointers and arrays (other than `const char*` / `const char[]` for strings) _**cannot**_ be passed across an RPC boundary.
-- Functions with default arguments _**should not**_ be used with remote procedure calls as the default argument(s) must be provided each time anyway
+- Functions with default arguments _**should not**_ be used with remote procedure calls as the default argument(s) must be provided each time anyway.
-- Function overloads _**will not**_ work across an RPC boundary as the server will have an ambiguous call
+- Function overloads _**will not work**_ across an RPC boundary as the server will have an ambiguous call.
-  - This includes non-explicit template functions (see [examples](examples) for the syntax for calling template functions remotely)
+  - This includes non-explicit template functions
+      (see [examples](examples) for the syntax for calling template functions remotely).
-- Not (statically) type-safe across the RPC boundary
+- Not (statically) type-safe across the RPC boundary.
-  - This is the nature of a dynamic system like remote procedure calls
+  - This is the nature of a dynamic system like remote procedure calls.
-  - Return type and explicit parameters must be specified at callsite
+  - Return type and explicit parameters must be specified at call site.
-  - Exceptions will be able to catch function signature mismatches
+  - Exceptions will be able to catch function signature mismatches.
-  - Function signatures can be provided via a shared header to allow for compile-time type-checking (ala `call_header_func()`)
+  - Function signatures _can_ be provided via a shared header to allow for strict compile-time type-checking (by using `call_header_func()`).

 ## Documentation